 The Office of Student Life helps students build their co-curricular experience whether through skill and professional development or campus involvement.
 Veterans can develop additional professional skills, as well as join the Student Veteran's Association -- a student-run organization.
 We also hold events to recognize the contributions of our veterans and active military students, staff, and faculty.

 The Office of Disability Resources & Academic Accommodations provides accommodations and resources to students in order to offer equal access to education.
-Services are tailored individual student needs.
+Services are tailored to meet individual student needs.
 Students are encouraged meet with the disability services coordinator to discuss their needs and involvement in the disability services program.

 We provide assistance with many types of disabilities, including: